mantevian/discordian/README.md

 > /scores

 Shows server's currently displayed scoreboard in the sidebar slot.

+## Statuses
+You can modify the bot's "Playing" status via config.
+You can add as many texts as you want, the bot switches between them every 20 seconds.

+There are currently 2 parameters you can use in the statuses: `{tps}` and `{players}` which are replaced with the server's TPS and player count respectively.

 ## Blacklist
 In the config file, you can add words to be blacklisted, so that messages containing them will be blocked from being sent Minecraft -> Discord or vice-versa.